 4. Inventory Items Issued to the Employee

-An electronic checklist may be important in this part of the employee offboarding process as well.
+An electronic checklist is a critical part of the employee offboarding process as well.
 Items typically issued to employees may include ID badges, keys, keycards, parking passes, mobile devices, tools, and uniforms.
 Cards that generate one-time passwords for network access are sometimes issued and should be recovered to protect network security.
 Account for all these items before employee departure.

 5. Conduct an Exit Interview

-Exit interviews are important.
-Approximately 75% of organizations have their human resources departments conduct them with every employee departure.
-Why?
-Because the goal of every company is to retain highly valued employees.
-These exit interviews during offboarding give us important clues about work culture, processes, ethics and morale.
+Exit interviews during offboarding give us important clues about work culture, processes, ethics, and morale.
 By allowing departing employees to discuss their perceptions and reasons for leaving, HR can monitor these responses and determine trends and patterns over time.

-Vital to the organization, is also understanding how competitive they are with other companies- pay packages, vacation time, etc. It’s also helpful to know who is poaching your employee talent.
+During exit interviews, you can glean insight about competitive pay packages, vacation time, etc. It’s also helpful to know who is poaching your employee talent.